| Title: | Calculate Model-Based Metrics of Proportionality on Count-Based Compositional Data |

 mutlinomial logit-Normal distribution under various values

-of the penalization parameter lambda
+of the penalization parameter lambda.
+Parameter lambda controls

-the sparsity of the covariance matrix Sigma
+the sparsity of the covariance matrix Sigma, and penalizes the false

 large correlations that may arise in high-dimensional data.

-mlePath( y, max.iter = 10000, max.iter.nr = 100, tol = 1e-06, tol.nr = 1e-06, lambda.gl = NULL, lambda.min.ratio = 0.1, n.lambda = 1, n.cores = 1, gamma = 0.1 )
+mlePath( y, max.iter = 10000, max.iter.nr = 100, tol = 1e-06, tol.nr = 1e-06, lambda.gl = NULL, lambda.min.ratio = 0.1, n.lambda = 1, n.cores = 1, gamma = 0.1, lr.penalty = c("alr", "clr") )mlePath( y, max.iter = 10000, max.iter.nr = 100, tol = 1e-06, tol.nr = 1e-06, lambda.gl = NULL, lambda.min.ratio = 0.1, n.lambda = 1, n.cores = 1, gamma = 0.1, lr.penalty = c("alr", "clr") )

 y |